-- 1. Make certain the generator is on a flat, level surface. - Disconnect all electrical loads from the generator.
-Never start or stop the generator manually with electrical devices plugged in or turned on. - 3.
-Turn the fuel select dial to the "GASOLINE RUN" position.
+- 1. Make certain the generator is on a flat, level surface and all circuit breakers are reset (button pushed in). - Disconnect all electrical loads from the generator.
+Never start or stop the generator with electrical devices plugged in or turned on. - Turn the fuel select dial to the "GASOLINE OPERATION" position.